 Japanese kites are magnificent.
-Not only are each and every kite a example of a craftsman's workmanship, they are also a detailed work of art.
+Not only are each and every kite an example of a craftsman's workmanship, they are also a detailed work of art.

 As there are so many different types of kites and kite patterns you have a good variety to choose from.
 The Japanese still use some kites for fighting.